 A fairway system is composed of two or more Fairway features that comprise a complex fairway routeing system, for instance a long fairway comprising several bends.
-To define the complete fairway system, the Fairway features must be aggregated in a Fairway System feature, using the association Fairway Aggregation (see clause 25.7).
+To define the complete fairway system, the Fairway features must be aggregated in a Fairway System feature, using the association Fairway

+Aggregation (see clause 25.7).

-- The name of the complete fairway system must be populated using the complex attribute feature name. - Where it is required to populate textual information for the fairway system, this should be done using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information, or if the information is considered essential for safe navigation, using a Caution Area feature (see clause 16.10).
+- The name of the complete fairway system must be populated using the complex attribute feature name. - Where it is required to populate textual information for the fairway system, this should be done using the complex attribute information (see clause 2.4.6), or if the information is considered essential for safe navigation, using a Caution Area feature (see clause 16.10).